LunaticOng/ocr_server/README.md

-Run with virtual environment by typing "ocr_env\Scripts\activate" on your terminal first
+build yourself a virtual environment

 Now it's able to fetch data from Firebase